Mt. Pleasant Cemetery

 .

-Behind and to the right of Gabriel's tombstone are the partially buried stones for Margaret, John, Martha, and Meek.
-The remains of Margaret and John Steely and Martha and Meek Steely were moved from the family burying ground in Pickaway township to the Steely lot in Mt.
+Steely (#47).
+The remains of all four were moved from the family burying ground in Pickaway township to the Steely lot in Mt.
 Pleasant Cemetery by their great granddaughters.
 Click on the article title to read it and a transcript of same: Family History of Early Settlers Recalled.

 MARGARET